xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

 ### Set 4 - Krylov solver, multigrid preconditioner, considerations for CPU vs GPU

 We know that usually Gauss-Seidel is a better smoother than Jacobi.
-We'll explore this more in-depth and consider how the architecture changes the choice of algorithm.
+We'll explore this more in-depth and consider how the architecture influences the choice of algorithm.
 There are two ways of using Gauss-Seidel while keeping the preconditioner symmetric: we can either use different directions in the sweeps in pre- and post-smoothing, or use a symmetric Gauss-Seidel smoother for both.
-We will focus on multi-threaded Gauss-Seidel, which utilizes graph colorings to increate its parallel capabilities.
+We will focus on multi-threaded symmetric Gauss-Seidel, where the multi-threaded aspect utilizes graph colorings to increase its parallel capabilities.

 <img src="arrow.png" width="30"> Run the CPU-based driver
 ```